gyroflow/gyroflow-ofx/README.md

 ### Basic plugin usage

 First you need to apply the plugin to the clip.
-In DaVinci Resolve you can do that by going to the Fusion tab and inserting the "Warp -> Gyroflow (1.0)" (or "Warp -> Fisheye stabilizer (1.0)") after the media input node.
+In DaVinci Resolve you can do that by going to the Fusion tab and inserting the "Warp -> Gyroflow" after the media input node.
+You can also apply the plugin on the Edit or Color page - it should work faster this way.

 ### Load the .gyroflow file

-In DaVinci Resolve Fusion, go to the `Gyroflow` (or `Fisheye stabilizer`) node settings.
+In DaVinci Resolve Fusion, go to the `Gyroflow` node settings.
 Select the `.gyroflow` file in the `Gyroflow file` entry.

 ## With Gyroflow 0.x